Foster Family Office: Balancing Risk in Long-Term Investing

 If the economy goes into crisis, unexpected needs for cash can often arise at the very same time that the market is down.
 If your portfolio is down 30% while someone close to you needs their business bailed out, or a credit line gets pulled, this can be a nasty one-two punch.

-Given these considerations, the Foster Family Office Group constructs portfolios to be much volatile than the stock market while targeting similar long-term returns.
+Given these considerations, the Foster Family Office Group constructs portfolios to be much less volatile than the stock market while targeting similar long-term returns.
 Our goal is for our client portfolios to experience less than half the volatility of the broader market.
 If the stock market is down 30%, for instance, we strive to keep our client portfolios from declining more than 15%.

 This is a standard we’ve successfully maintained since the beginning.